AnnKamau/cuddly-hugs/README.md

 # Cuddly Hugs

 Welcome to the Cuddly Hugs teddy bear portfolio website, where warmth and comfort meet creativity.
 Our mission is to showcase a delightful collection of handcrafted teddy bears, each with its own unique story and personality.

 ## Introduction

 Cuddly Hugs is more than just a portfolio; it's a journey through the art of teddy bear making.
 Visit our deployed site to see our cuddly creations in action: Cuddly Hugs Live

-Read about our adventures in teddy bear creation on our blog: Cuddly Hugs Blog
+Many people have a special place in their hearts for teddy bears because they represent coziness, nostalgia, and friendship.
+In order to provide a pleasurable user experience, this proposal seeks to provide an innovative online platform where users may purchase their own teddy bears, encouraging connection and personalization.

-Connect with our creator, Author's LinkedIn
+Connect with our creator,

 ## Installation